COTC-Header-1600-x-800_crop

 Film & TV characters.

-Welcome to Characters On The Couch, my Film & Television site, where I delve into character psychology and character development.
-If you’re just plain interested in psychology and film or are a writer, actor, or director, I bring you my insights into your favorite contemporary and classic characters.
-By doing so, I hope to help you understand their deeper (and deepest) psychological motivations.
+Welcome to Characters On The Couch, my Film & Television site, where I delve into character psychology.
+If you’re interested in psychology, film, or a combination of the two, I bring my insights into your favorite contemporary and classic characters.
+I hope to help you understand their deeper psychological motivations (and, maybe, even your own).

-When you think about truly iconic films, what is it that gives them such staying power?
-Is it the time of your life when you watched it?
-Could it be that one or more characters aligned with your own deepest struggles or painful experiences?
+When you think about truly iconic films, do you wonder what gives them such staying power?
+Is it the time of your life when you watched them?
 Is it the costumes or images that seemed unforgettable?
-Or maybe, it’s simply that it pulled at your heart and caused you to explore emotions in a new and profound way?
+Did one or more characters align with your struggles or painful experiences?
+Did you feel along with them?
+Or maybe, it’s simply that the film pulled at your heart and caused you to explore emotions in a new and profound way?

-I say it’s all of it.
-And, equally, when these meaningful elements are missing, a story becomes, well, forgettable.
-This is what I hope this site will encourage you to do.
-To transform your story, personal or in writing, into magic by finding the human thread that links it and you to a universal experience.
+I say it’s all of the above.
+And, in the same way, when these meaningful elements are missing, a story becomes forgettable.
+I hope this site will encourage you to transform your story, personal or in writing, into magic by finding the human thread that links it and you to a universal experience.

-Everything in life ties back to complex emotions as well as the rhythm and language of feelings and psychology.
-On my blog and in what I’ve written in Psychology & Story, are thoughts I hope will help.
+Everything in life ties us back to complex emotions and the rhythm and language of feelings and psychology.
+I'll offer your that language of feeling in my blog as I write about the human struggles in each film.

 EVERYTHING EVERYWHERE